kiboschool/programming1-population-analysis/README.md

 - Surface Area
 - Population Density

-The final dataset should look like this:
+The final dataset should have columns and values like this:

 |country_name |country_code| surface_area | population | density |
 |-----|------------------------------|-------------|------------------|---------------|